History, tourist information, and nearby accommodation

 The first record of a house at Tregwainton comes from the 16th century.
 The oldest part of the gardens also date to the Elizabethan period, when the walled gardens were designed.
 The walls were built, not for style, but to keep cool air from escaping at night, making the gardens more suitable for tender plant varieties such as fruit trees.

 The Elizabethan house was extended and rebuilt in the 18th and 19th centuries.
-In 1814 the estate was purchased by Sir Rose Price, whose father made the family fortune as owner of a sugar plantation in Jamaica.
+In 1814 the estate was purchased by Sir Rose Price, whose father made the family fortune as the owner of a sugar plantation in Jamaica.

 Rose Price laid out most of the gardens we see today, including the new west-facing walled gardens, in the exact dimensions of Noah's Ark according to the Bible.
 The gardens are bordered by brick, rather than local stone.
 Though brick is more expensive, it holds heat better, and as a result, Tregwainton's walled garden is virtually frost-free.
 This enabled vegetables to be planted earlier in the year and means the gardens can support tender varieties of plants not viable under normal conditions.